yugabyte/yugabyte-db/docs/content/preview/troubleshoot/nodes/disk-full.md

 If the Master or TServer are unable to create new log files at tablet bootstrap time, they can enter a crash loop.

-You can identify this by looking at the `/var/log/messages` files [for what? can we have an example log message]
+You can identify this by looking at the `/var/log/messages` files.

 ### Data drive is full